gheenie/devops-terraform-intro/README.md

 Terraform resources are defined in files whose names usually end in `.tf`.

-Initialise Terraform by typing:
+To Initialise Terraform `cd` into the same directory as the `.tf` files, then type:
 ```bash
 terraform init
 ```
-You should `cd` into the same directory as the `.tf` files before you do this.

 You can test whether your Terraform resources define valid infrastructure by typing:
 ```bash